 The US Composting Council has compiled a great list of online resources here: Home and School Composting Information

-Www.cityfarmer.info provides some ideas for this here and by clicking on the painted dog image above.
+Www.cityfarmer.info provides some ideas for this here.